sjsu-library/unionist/_items/unionist--text-0115.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: TREATMENT OF THE SUN IN LONDON.—Mr. Matthews says ”no wonder that the sun seldom deigns to shine in town, while there is no place in the world where he is so<br>ill-treated; for even when he rises there is nobody up to receive him.”<br>
+transcription: 'TREATMENT OF THE SUN IN LONDON.—Mr. Matthews says ”no wonder that the sun seldom deigns to shine in town, while there is no place in the world where he is so ill-treated; for even when he rises there is nobody up to receive him.” '
 scholarlyNotes:
 commentary:
 relatedPeople: